jonathanw82/Can_Share/README.md

 ## Features:
-* All pages have a navigation bar across the top with with links to topshelf, help, about, and friends login, however if you are loggedin the login turns to logout.
+* All pages have a navigation bar across the top with with links to home, help, about, and friends login, however if you are loggedin the login turns to logout and topshelf is accessible.
 * The landing page has a call to action button to add a beer, Create.
 * The beer cellar displays the content of the database, Read.
 * The display cards have an edit button to edit the contents, Update